proteanhq/protean/docs/user/composition-root.rst

 When to compose
 ===============

-Such composing from many loosely coupled classes should take place *as close to the application’s entry point as possible*.
+The composition from many loosely coupled classes should take place *as close to the application’s entry point as possible*.
 In simple console applications, the `Main` method is a good entry point.
 But for most web applications that spin up their own runtime, we will have to depend on the callbacks or hooks the framework provides, to compose the object graph.

 Accordingly, depending on the software stack you will ultimately use, you will decide when to compose the object graph.
 For example, if you are using Flask as the API framework, you would compose the `domain` along with the `app` object.